The Cycle of Life + Whole-Food Plant-Based Berry Scones with Lemon Hibiscus Cashew Cream

-The driveway of my old house was once lined with beautiful hibiscus flowers.
+The driveway of one of my previous houses was lined with beautiful hibiscus flowers.

 The design and geometry of the natural world is more mysterious and full of wonder than I know what to do with.
 Each flower moved through a different color spectrum during the flowering process.
 When a bud would first open, it would be one gorgeous shade, and literally two hours later it would be an even more intense, jaw dropping shade (sometimes multiple shades).